imbrn/v8n/docs/api/README.md

   - `value: any`

-- **Returns:** [`Rule[]`](#rule)
+- **Returns:** [`ValidationException[]`](#validationexception)

 - **Usage:**

   This function is used for array-based validation.
-It is chained at the end of all the rules and will return an array containing all rules that failed.
+It is chained at the end of all the rules and will return an array containing ValidationException objects, one for each failed rule.
 The array is empty if the validation succeeded.

   ```js
   v8n()